pretix/pretix-docs/docs/guides/widget.md

     </div>
 </noscript>

+You can filter events by metadata attributes.
+You can create these attributes by navigating to :navpath:Your organizer → :fa3-wrench: Settings → Event metadata: and clicking the :btn-icon:fa3-plus: Create a new property: button.

+If you want to assign the metadata property to a singular event, navigate to :navpath:Your event → :fa3-wrench: Settings → General:.
+On the :btn:Basics: tab, edit the relevant property under "Meta data".

+If you want to assign the property to dates in an event series, navigate to :navpath:Your event → :fa3-calendar: Dates:.
+Edit or create the dates in question and set the relevant property under "Meta data".

-You can filter events by meta data attributes.
-You can create those attributes in your order profile and set their values in both event and series date settings.
-For example, if you set up a meta data property called "Promoted" that you set to "Yes" on some events, you can pass a filter like this:
+For example, if you set up a metadata property called "Promoted" that you set to "Yes" on some events, you can pass a filter like this:

     <pretix-widget event="https://pretix.eu/demo/series/" list-type="list" filter="attr[Promoted]=Yes"></pretix-widget>

-If you have enabled public filters in your meta data attribute configuration, a filter-form shows up.
-To disable, use:
+If you have enabled public filters in your meta data attribute configuration, the widget will display a filter form.
+To disable the filter form, use:

     <pretix-widget event="https://pretix.eu/demo/democon/" disable-filters></pretix-widget>